coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 - bmc_bootorder_override: When it's set to 1 IPMI OEM command can override boot order.
 The boot order override is done in the u-root LinuxBoot payload.
 - systemboot_log_level: u-root package systemboot log levels, would be mapped to quiet/verbose in systemboot as that is all we have for now.
 5 to 8 would be mapped to verbose, 0 to 4 and 9 would be mapped to quiet.
-- DeltaLake specific VPDs: check mb/ocp/deltalake/vpd.h.
+- VPDs affecting coreboot are listed/documented in src/mainboard/ocp/deltalake/vpd.h.

 ## Working features
 The solution is developed using LinuxBoot payload with Linux kernel 5.2.9, and [u-root] as initramfs.
 - SMBIOS:
     - Type 0 -- BIOS Information
     - Type 1 -- System Information